Measurement Error: Air Quality Variation

 3.4.
 Measurement Error: Air Quality Variation¶

 Simulating the draw of marbles from an urn is a useful abstraction for studying the possible outcomes from survey samples and controlled experiments.
-Of course, this is only possible if a chance mechanism is used to select the sample or to assign the treatment.
-However in many settings, measurement error also follows a similar chance process.
-As mentioned in Section Section 2.2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability associated with the instrument.
-However to detect bias in the instruments measurements, we need comparisons to a more accurate instrument or measurements on a standard that has a known value.
-For example, the International Bureau of Weights and Measures in Sèvres, France has kept a one kilogram cylinder of platinum since 1889 to calibrate instruments.
+The simulation works becuase it imitates the chance mechanism used to select the sample or to assign the treatment.
+In many settings, measurement error also follows a similar chance process.
+As mentioned in Section 2.2, instruments typically have an error associated with them, and by taking repeated measurements on the same object, we can quantify the variability associated with the instrument.

-As an example, we consider the variation in measurements of a PurpleAir sensor that measures air quality.
+As an example, let’s look at data from a PurpleAir sensor that measures air quality.
 PurpleAir provides a data download tool so anyone can access air quality measurements by interacting with their map.
-These data are available in 10-minute intervals for any sensor appearing on the map.
-To get a sense of the size of the variations in measurements for one sensor, we downloaded data for one sensor from a 36-hour period and selected four 30-minute periods (giving us three consecutive measurements) for a total of 12 measurements.
-These are available in ‘data/purpleAir30minsample.csv’.
+These data are available in 2-minute intervals for any sensor appearing on their map.
+To get a sense of the size of the variations in measurements for a sensor, we downloaded data for one sensor from a 24-hour period and selected five 60-minute periods throughout the day to examine, giving us thirty consecutive measurements for a total of 150 measurements.
+These are available in ‘data/purpleAir2minsample.csv’.

-The histogram shows us that typical error for PM2.5 measurements from this instrument is about 0.25.
-Given the measurements range from 6 to 15, we find that the instrument is relatively accurate compared to the size of the typiucal measurements.
-Unfortunately, what we don’t know is whether the measurements are cloase to the true air quality at that time and place.
-A more comprehensive analysis of the measurement error, including bias is addressed in Chapter ch:pa.
+The histogram shows us that typical error for PM2.5 measurements from this instrument is about 1.
+Given the measurements range from 4 to 13, we find the instrument is relatively accurate compared to the typical measurements.
+Unfortunately, what we don’t know is whether the measurements are close to the true air quality at that time and place.
+To detect bias in the instrument, we need to make comparisons against a more accurate instrument or take measurements in a protected environment where the air has a known quantity of PM2.5.
+A more comprehensive analysis of the PurpleAir sensor measurement error, including bias is addressed in Chapter 12.
 The remainder of this chapter is dedicated to more formal treatment of these concepts using probability.
 We begin by tackling random sampling schemes.